 Baserow’s open-source version provides better value for money than Airtable’s pricing in many ways:

 Fed up with Airtable’s high prices and closed-source platform?
 You’re not alone.
-Many Airtable users are switching to Baserow for our advanced features, capabilities, and its open source core.
+Many Airtable users are switching to Baserow for our advanced features, capabilities, and open-source core.

 With Baserow, there are no hidden costs or nasty surprises.
 Our no-code platform is built for scale, offering speed and stability, even when handling complex or large amounts of data.